-We hope you enjoy using Session Keys Electric R and we would be delighted to hear your feedback and ideas!
+We hope you enjoy using Session Keys and we would be delighted to hear your feedback and ideas!

-Session Keys Electric R - Key Features
+Session Keys - Key Features

-Session Keys provides you with a multitude of sound options.
+Session Keys provides you with a multitude of sound options, from a purely classical to a modern sound approach.

-- Two different sample sets per instrument: - With their bright, direct and responsive sound, Studio mode samples represent the Rhodes in a typical studio environment. - Live mode samples have been recorded to reflect a realistic live Rhodes piano sound with a warm mid range and less ringing. - The unique Pentamorph controller allows for morphing the piano's sound image from the standard characteristic sound into atmospheres that go far beyond the obvious and make it easy to create motions and soundscapes on the fly with just one knob. - The Session Keys Animator turns notes or chords into authentic piano phrases while maintaining real-time controllability.
-Utilizing the Animator is just an intuitive and inspiring way to jam with piano performances covering a wide range of musical genres and styles with flexible playable piano phrases that always follow your harmonies. - Session Keys Smart Chord Mode provides a completely new and inventive way to play the piano and add a new depth of musical expression.
-Full chords or Animator songs can be played through either pad a controller or single keys. - The Piano section contains a 2-band Equalizer, the Pentamorph controller, Dynamic Response and Crunch - A Tonality section provides detailed control of all piano sound aspects including resonance, Tines volume and position, envelope, mechanical noise, such as pedal, key and release noise, and reverse sample volume. - The Effects section features six effects; Tremolo, Chorus, Phaser, Compressor, Delay and Reverb plus an amplifier with Gain and Master controls.
+- Two different sample sets per instrument: - Concert mode was recorded in a carefully chosen room for the typical grand concert sound with open lid.
+A classical microphone setting was used to capture all the air and room resonances that provide the wide, open expressive grand concert piano sound. - For the second flavor, studio mode with the lid removed, a completely different recording approach was applied with thorough close microphone combinations to capture a dry, direct and responsive grand piano sound. - The unique Pentamorph controller allows for morphing the grand piano's acoustics from the standard characteristic sound into atmospheres that go far beyond the obvious and make it easy to create motions and soundscapes on the fly with just one knob. - The Session Keys Animator turns notes or chords into authentic piano phrases while maintaining real-time controllability.
+Utilising the Animator is just an intuitive and inspiring way to jam with piano performances covering a wide range of musical genres and styles with flexible playable piano phrases that always follow your harmonies. - Session Keys Smart Chord Mode provides a completely new and inventive way to play the piano and add a new depth of musical expression.
+Full chords or Animator songs can be played via either pad controller or single keys. - The Piano section contains Dynamic Response and Pedal controls as well as detailed control of all piano sound aspects including harmonics, sympathetic sound, pedal, key and hammer noise and more. - The Effects section features a 3-band equalizer, stereo width control, a compressor, as well as Reverb and Delay effects.